jshafto/project-hanoi-game-skeleton/README.md

 # Towers of Hanoi: Reading and Passing Tests
+## About this implementation
+Completed as part of the App Academy curriculum.
+Implementation by Daniel Ford and Juliet Shafto.

+## Project Description
 Time to put your newfound mocha knowledge to the test!
 In this project you'll be following what is now a familiar pattern - running automated tests and writing code to pass those tests.
 The difference this time round is that we will only